-C. Treatment Plants i.
-Have the influent and effl uent flow meters been calibrate rated in the last year?
-Yes No (√ Check one box.)
-See Below See Below Influent flow meter calibr ation date(s) Effluent flow meter calibration date(s) ii.
-What problems, if any, ha treatment? we been experienced over th e last year that have threatened d : - 1 - 1 : 6 1 - 1 in formation of failth and 2 iii. √ Check one box.
-Yes No ing for treatment facility upgrade?
-If Yes, Please describe: Gravity Influent Forcemain Efflu ent Final Effluent 8-10-2017 8-10-2017 8-10-2017 2-21-2018 2-21-2018 2-21-2018
+Z. Treatment Plants i.
+Have the influent and effluent flow meters been calibrated in the last year? ✓ Yes No (√ Check one box.) see below see below Influent flow meter calibration date(s) Effluent flow meter calibration date((S) ii.
+What problems, if any, have been experienced over the last year that have threatened treatment?

+iii.
+Is your community presently involved in formal planning for treatment facility upgrade?

+√ Check one box.

+٦

+2

+Influent Efluent

+09-22-2021 09-22-2021

+05-09-2022 05-09-2022

-Preventive Maintenance Does your plant have a written plan for preventive maintenance on major equipment items? √ Check one box.
+D. Preventive Maintenance i.
+Does your plant have a written plan for preventive maintenance on major equipment items? √ Check one box.
 X Yes No If Yes, Please describe: Weekly, monthly and semi-annually preventive maintenance sheets that reflect type and frequency as specified in the O&M manuals.
-A new computer program will manage the preventive maintenance of plant equipment and spare parts.
+A computer program manages the preventive maintenance of plant equipment. ii.
 Does this preventive maintenance program depict frequency of intervals, types of lubrication and other preventive maintenance tasks necessary for each piece of equipment?
-X Yes No Are these preventive maintenance tasks, as well as equipment problems, being recorded and filed so future maintenance problems can be assured properly?
-X Yes No Sewer Use Ordinance Does your community have a sewer use ordinance that limits or prohibits the discharge of excessive conventional pollutants (BOD, TSS or pH) or toxic substances to the sewer system from industries, commercial users and residences? $\sqrt{\text{Check one box.}}$ Yes \square No If Yes, Please describe: Sewer User Fee Ordinance (No. 7853) limits the discharge of BOD & TSS to 200 mg/l and 250 mg/l respectively.
+X Yes No iii.
+Are these preventive maintenance tasks, as well as equipment problems, being recorded and filed so future maintenance problems can be assured properly?
+X Yes No E. Sewer Use Ordinance i.
+Does your community have a sewer use ordinance that limits or prohibits the discharge of excessive conventional pollutants (BOD, TSS or pH) or toxic substances to the sewer system from industries, commercial users and residences? \vee Check one box. \boxed{X} Yes $\boxed{\ }$ No If Yes, Please describe: Sewer User Fee Ordinance (No. 7853) limits the discharge of BOD & TSS to 200 mg/l and 250 mg/l respectively.
 Any discharge above these limits is surcharged at a rate of 2% of the monthly sewer user fee for each limit of 10 mg/l.
-Pretreatment Ordinance (No. 16120) limits the discharge of heavy metals, chemical and toxic substances.
+Pretreatment Ordinance (No. 16120) limits the discharge of heavy metals, chemical and toxic substances. ii.
 Has it been necessary to enforce? √ Check one box.
 X Yes No If Yes, Please describe: The Sewer User Fee Ordinance is strictly enforced by the City Parish and self monitoring sampling.
 The same apply to the Pretreatment Ordinance.
-Enforcement mechanisms include discharge permits, surcharges, letter of violations, administrative orders, water termination, and fines.
+Enforcement mechanisms include discharge permits, surcharges, letter of violations, administrative orders, water termination, and fines. iii.
 Any additional comments about your treatment plant or collection system?
 (Attach additional sheets if necessary.)
 NO